Why Do Graphics Cards Have Memory?

 Lastly, the bus width determines the maximum available bandwidth.
 Think of it as a chokepoint between your graphics card memory and your GPU.

 There’s also a particular type of VRAM called high bandwidth memory (HBM).
-A stacked layer of memory sits on a controller die that transfers data to the GPU through a layer of silicon.
+A stacked layer of memory sits on a controller die that transfers data to the GPU through a silicon layer.

 HBM allows for small form factor graphics cards, faster data transfer rates, lower power usage, etc.